Coleman Legal LLP Logo

 Table of Contents

-In Ireland, liability for defective products falls under four main headings: statute, Tort, Criminal, and Contract law.
-Product liability is a busy area of law that deals with injuries caused by defective products produced by manufacturers, distributors, suppliers, retailers, and others.
-A defect is anything that results in the product failing to provide the safety a consumer is entitled to expect, taking into account all the circumstances.
+In Ireland, liability for defective products falls under four main headings: Statute, Tort, Criminal, and Contract law.
+Defective product litigation or product liability is a busy area of law that deals with injuries caused by defective products produced by manufacturers, distributors, suppliers, retailers, and others.
+A defect is anything that results in the product failing to provide the safety a consumer is entitled to expect, considering all the circumstances.

-At Coleman Legal LLP, we have significant experience handling claims arising from injuries sustained from defective or dangerous products.
+At Coleman Legal LLP, we have significant experience handling claims from injuries sustained by defective or dangerous products.

 1. Defective blocks in Donegal.